 Proverbs 30:8-9 does not speak of church facilities but the principle therein certainly could apply. — “Give me neither poverty nor riches, but give me only my daily bread.
 Otherwise, I may have too much and disown you and say, ‘Who is the LORD?’
 Or I may become poor and steal, and so dishonor the name of my God.”

 One of the points we can pull from these verses is that we must not allow our facilities, however grand or meager, to distract us from our primary purpose.
 We must not get so consumed with our surroundings that we forget God or dishonor His name.
 When we cross this line, we set ourselves up for a fall.
+We lose our footing.

 We don’t need a magnificent building to live out God’s purposes.
 We can exist with the bare minimum, and even thrive with very little.
 The extras might enhance what we do but if we aren’t careful, they can also become a miry pit of distractions.